hpssjellis/j-zoom-scale-pgb-helloworld/README.md

 ======

-May 15, 2014 Today I am going to try to make the Android zoom ability a bit more useful by making it into a .js file that can be sued by any page in your project.
+May 15, 2014 Today I am going to try to make the Android zoom ability a bit more useful by making it into a .js file that can be used by any page in your project.

+this is not yet successful, just ignore advanceZoom.html and androidzoom.js for now